siyu2002/SC1015_Predict_Laptop_Price/README.md

 (2) Random Forest Regression and (3) Random Forest with Randomized Search CV Regression were used to further improve the accuracy of (1) Decision Tree Regression

-<br />Based on Randomized Search Cross Validation,
+Based on Randomized Search Cross Validation,
 The best hyperparameters determined are as follows:
  | hyperparameters | values |
  |-----------------|--------|